Botox® Injections Brighton

 As expected for any injection procedure, pain, burning, stinging, swelling, bruising may be associated with this injection.

-Common side effects (more than 1% of clients treated)
+Common side effects (1% or more of clients treated)

 Headaches, drooping eye lid, skin redness, localised muscle weakness, face pain.

 Bleeding and bruising